Dark Side of the Moon: A Sci-Fi Adventure: Development

 The game was developed and published by SouthPeak Interactive.
 The game is powered with SouthPeak Interactive's Video Reality engine, which had previously appeared in Temüjin.
 Dark Side of the Moon was led by Lee Sheldon, who had previously developed the adventure game Ripley's Believe It or Not!: The Riddle of Master Lu.
 While he had been involved in Temüjin, Sheldon was dissatisfied with the project.
 Dark Side of the Moon utilizes full-motion video footage of live actors, but the game's backgrounds are almost entirely pre-rendered.
 According to art director Paul Graham, the game required "500,000 hours of rendering", which was carried out by a render farm of 220 computers.

 In September 1998, SouthPeak partnered with Activision to distribute three games, including Dark Side of the Moon, outside United States and Canada.

 Reception

 The game received average reviews according to the review aggregation website GameRankings.
 Next Generation said of the game, "It's not bad for an adventure game with FMV, but that really isn't saying much."

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1998 "Adventure Game of the Year" award, which ultimately went to Grim Fandango.
+Dark Side of the Moon was a finalist for the AIAS' "PC Adventure Game of the Year" during the 2nd Annual Interactive Achievement Awards, which was ultimately given to Grim Fandango.